 This problem-oriented product manager identified a systemwide communication problem.
 She sat down with her marketing counterpart and shared the analysis results.
 The marketing manager identified a few possible solutions: a one-page pricing summary, a product configuration worksheet, an additional slide in the sales deck.

-In this scenario, the product manager was
+In this scenario, the product manager was an expert on the problem; the marketing manager was an expert on the solution.

 Does this scenario sound familiar?
 It should.
 It’s the same method used when working with development and engineering.